Update on (30/1/23): Please visit our updated internship webpage for the latest information on our Graduate Clinical Internship.

 Training topics covered in the internship programme include:

-Clinical interns work in teams (co-therapy, co-presentations) as well as individually, and can expect to receive per week between 5 to 10 hours of face-to-face therapy work, 1 to 2 hours of clinical supervision (individual or group), and 2 to 3 hours of clinical training (small group).
+Clinical interns work in teams (co-therapy, co-presentations) as well as individually, and can expect to receive an average of 5 hours a week of face-to-face client sessions a week (up to 10 hours on busy weeks), 1 to 2 hours of clinical supervision (individual or group), and 2 to 3 hours of clinical training (small group).
 Clinical interns will also be part of Clinical Learning Forums that take place once a month with all Rekindle clinicians, observe and participate in live therapy sessions conducted by experienced therapists (ad-hoc and dependent on client consent), and meet regularly to discuss cases and prepare learning assignments.
 Non-direct client hours are spent on documenting session notes, case conceptualisation, conducting research on specific client issues, learning models through clinical literature, and learning interventions from video materials.
 Clinical interns can also reach out to Rekindle’s team of therapists for informal learning and mentoring, and many also make use of their internship hours to pursue therapy training and even receiving personal therapy from providers outside of Rekindle.

 Our clinical internship is divided into three 4-month semesters per year: January-April, May-August, and September-December.
 New clinical interns typically start in the beginning of one of the semesters (i.e. January, May, or September).